stephenbeese/FizzyBeese/README.md

 **Primary Demographic:** The primary demographic consists predominantly of women, yet it also includes individuals who share a passion for self-care and indulgence.
 This broad range of customers spans various age groups, encompassing children, teenagers, young adults, and middle-aged individuals, allowing us to cater to a diverse customer base.

-**Focus on Self-Care:** Our target market comprises individuals who prioritize self-care, seeking stress relief and tranquility in their daily lives.
+**Focus on Self-Care:** Our target market comprises individuals who prioritise self-care, seeking stress relief and tranquility in their daily lives.
 Whether it's unwinding in a soothing bath or basking in the calming aroma of wax melts, these customers crave relaxation and moments of serenity.

 **Interest in Natural and Eco-Friendly Products:** Their interest in natural and eco-friendly products aligns with our commitment to providing sustainable and wellness-oriented offerings.

 **Gift Shoppers:** An essential segment of our target market includes gift shoppers who view our bath bombs and wax melts as thoughtful presents for their loved ones.
-By recognizing this opportunity, we aim to emphasize the gifting aspect of our products, making them a perfect choice for special occasions.
+By recognising this opportunity, we aim to emphasise the gifting aspect of our products, making them a perfect choice for special occasions.

 **Online Shoppers:** Given the e-commerce nature of our business, we specifically targeted online shoppers who prefer the convenience and ease of purchasing products from their digital devices.
 Thus, we focused on optimizing the website for seamless navigation and an effortless checkout process, ensuring a hassle-free shopping experience.